 Enjoy your first day at the Taranaki Garden Festival, nestled on the slopes of majestic Mt.
 Taranaki.
 Explore private and public gardens, recognised for their national and international significance, including Pukeiti.
 The Taranaki region is renowned for its 13 gardens of International Significance, as well as the rhododendrons which are glorious at this time of the year.

-Your botanical adventure continues today as you visit the best private and public gardens of the Taranaki region, including Tupare, Waiongana, Pukekura Park with your Botanical Guide.
+Your botanical adventure continues today as you visit the best private and public gardens of the Taranaki region, including Tupare, Waiongana and Pukekura Park with your Botanical Guide.
 As we are invited to explore each distinct and inspirational garden, we learn of their respective histories and development.

 Visit more festival gardens, including Cairnhill and Gravetye before bidding farewell to Taranaki.
 Travel on to Wellington.
 Take in views of the landscape, as you pass pine forests and redwoods, as well as a selection of native vegetation.
 Travel through the coastal town of Hawera before arriving in New Zealand’s capital, Wellington.

 Explore Wellington Botanic Garden, which boasts an array of ancient forests and colourful flower beds.
-Visit Gillies Garden, where we will enjoy lunch before taking the afternoon at leisure.
+Visit Gillies Garden before taking the afternoon at leisure.
 You may like to visit Te Papa Tongarewa, New Zealand’s national museum, located on Wellington’s beautiful waterfront.

 Enjoy a full day to explore the picturesque harbour village of Akaroa.
 Here we visit the incredible Giant’s House, with its colourful sculpture mosaic garden.
-We also visit Casa Rossa, whose house and garden was inspired by the movie, Much Ado About Nothing.
-Stop at Fisherman’s Bay private garden, which offers stunning views across the Banks Peninsula coastline, before arriving back in Christchurch.
+Then stop at Fishermans Bay private garden, which offers stunning views across the Banks Peninsula coastline, before arriving back in Christchurch.

 Enjoy a free day in Christchurch to relax or explore on your own.

 Today we journey to the historic 19th-century Ohinetahi garden and homestead, the private home of New Zealand architect Sir Miles Warren.
 Afterwards, enjoy lunch at Frensham, a relaxed private country garden with a huge variety of plants.
-On our way back to Christchurch, we stop in at a special private garden.
-The owners are proud of its excellent design, planting and maintenance, set on more than eight acres.
-It even boasts its own Kauri forest.
+On our way back to Christchurch, we stop in at a special private garden, set on more than eight acres.
+The owners are proud of its excellent design, planting and maintenance – it even boasts its own Kauri forest.

 Enjoy nature’s garden at its finest as you explore Mirror Lake, Homer Tunnel and The Chasm, then board a spectacular cruise along Milford Sound.
 New Zealand’s most stunning natural attraction, Milford Sound comprises dramatic mountain peaks, reflective waters and steep forest-clad cliffs.
 Later, arrive in the picturesque city of Queenstown, set on the shores of Lake Wakatipu.

-Take a tour of a spectacular private garden in Queenstown, in the foothills of The Remarkables mountain range.
-Visit the historic gold mining village of Arrowtown, where you’ll have time to explore the quaint shops along its heritage main street.
+Take a tour of a spectacular private, sustainable garden in Central Otago.
+Then visit the historic gold mining village of Arrowtown, where you’ll have time to explore the quaint shops along its heritage main street.
 This afternoon, enjoy free time in Queenstown before reconvening for dinner.

 After breakfast, you’ll be transferred to the airport for your flight to the North Island.
-Arrive in the bustling harbourside city of Auckland, where you will have the option to visit its botanic gardens, which comprise almost 160 acres of beautiful gardens and native forests.
+Arrive in the bustling harbourside city of Auckland, where we will visit the private garden of our Botanical Guide, Sarah O’Neil.
 Afterwards, continue to the city of Hamilton.

 Today, spend time at a private English-style garden that borders the Waikato River.
 From here, travel to Hamilton Gardens, which features 21 themed gardens and was awarded International Garden of the Year in 2014.